 Learning Support at Sidcot School

-Sidcot is a mainstream school offering a supportive environment that allows all pupils to achieve to the best of their abilities.
 We aim to inspire and challenge all our students and help them achieve the very best they can to become confident, successful learners and responsible citizens.
-The school is not selective beyond an expectation that each student is able to access the school’s curriculum as a whole, subject to reasonable adjustments being made.

-Quality First Teaching means that all teachers are aware of the needs of their pupils and will differentiate accordingly.
-The Learning Support Department works in close liaison with subject teachers to help pupils develop suitable strategies to support their learning and become independent learners.
+Quality First Teaching means that all teachers are aware of the needs of their pupils and students and will differentiate accordingly.
+The Learning Support Department works in close liaison with subject teachers to help students develop suitable strategies to support their learning and become independent learners.
 Learning Support staff also provide CPD on learning difficulties for classroom colleagues throughout the year.

 Senior School students with additional needs will have a Pupil Profile, available to all teaching staff, setting out their strengths and challenges and detailing support strategies.
 This will be used by the student’s subject teachers to support differentiation in the classroom.
 For some students, this will be sufficient to meet their needs.